snowplow/advanced-analytics-web-accelerator/content/next_steps/next_steps_2.md

 post = ""
 +++

-#### **Visualise your pipeline data**

-Assuming you have already set up your Streamlit project all you have to do is change the schema within the queries used to generate the visualisations.
+Assuming you have already set-up your Streamlit project all you have to do is change the schema within the queries used to generate the visualisations.

 Open `pageviews.sql` and `sessions.sql`.
 Change your schema name within the queries.